Heating With Wood

 You have heard that poplars do not give you the BTU that other woods do.
 That is correct, hybrid poplars will give you about .6 of the energy you can get from hard woods, such as hickory or maple but this shortcoming is offset by the amount of wood these trees generate.

 I used poplars for many years to heat my house.
-I also ran two kerosene heaters and the oil burner is set at just below 65 degrees just in case.
-I no longer use wood for heat, my wife said it was too much work… she never did any of the work!
-We are now on Propane, about $4000 a year!
+I also ran two kerosene heaters and the oil burner was set at just below 65 degrees just in case.
+I no longer use wood for heat, my wife said it was too much work… (she never did any of the work) We are now on Propane, about $5000 a year!

 Why do I bring this up at this time?
-Gas prices as well as heating oil prices are starting to increase the same way it happened in the 70’s.
+Gas prices as well as heating oil prices are increasing rapidly the same way it happened in the 70’s.
 History repeats itself.
 Some of you will find it more convenient to heat with wood than with oil, propane or natural gas, besides, it will be much cheaper!